-- When the RNC receives GTP error indication from the SGSN, it shall initiate the RAB Release procedure with the error cause "GTP Resources Unavailable" and shall immediately locally release the RAB (i.e. without waiting for a response from the SGSN). - If the RNC receives a GTP error indication from the GGSN (i.e. if Direct Tunnel is established), it shall initiate the RAB Release procedure with the error cause "GTP Resources Unavailable" and immediately locally release the RAB (i.e. without waiting for a response from the SGSN). - If the RNC receives a GTP error indication from the SGW (i.e. if Direct Tunnel is established), it shall initiate the RAB Release procedure with the error cause "GTP Resources Unavailable" and immediately locally release the RAB (i.e. without waiting for a response from the SGSN).
+- When the RNC receives GTP error indication from the SGSN, it shall initiate the RAB Release procedure with the error cause "GTP Resources Unavailable" and shall immediately locally release the RAB (i.e. without waiting for a response from the SGSN). - If the RNC receives a GTP error indication from the GGSN (i.e. if Direct Tunnel is established), it shall initiate the RAB Release procedure with the error cause "GTP Resources Unavailable" and immediately locally release the RAB (i.e. without waiting for a response from the SGSN).
+The SGSN shall delete the related PDP context at the SGSN and send a Deactivate PDP Context Request message to the MS with cause "re-activation required". - If the RNC receives a GTP error indication from the SGW (i.e. if Direct Tunnel is established), it shall initiate the RAB Release procedure with the error cause "GTP Resources Unavailable" and immediately locally release the RAB (i.e. without waiting for a response from the SGSN).
+The SGSN shall delete the related PDP context and send a Deactivate PDP Context Request message to the MS with the cause "re-activation required".
+If the deleted PDP context is a primary PDP context, the SGSN shall set the "Tear down indicator" bit in the Deactivate PDP Context Request message.
+The SGSN may also optionally send a Delete Bearer Command or a Delete Session Request message to the SGW if the deleted PDP context is a secondary PDP context or a primary PDP context respectively.